January 14, 2020

 About Cuisinart

-Cuisinart was sold to Conair--the blow dryer company--in 1989, after which they expanded into more small kitchen appliances and cookware.
-Cuisinart is still owned by Conair today, and cookware is now a large segment of their business: they have dozens of lines of cookware, including clad stainless, nonstick, enameled cast iron, and more.
+Cuisinart was sold to Conair--the blow dryer company--in 1989, after which they expanded into small kitchen appliances and cookware.
+Conair still owns Cuisinart today, and cookware is now a large segment of their business.
+They have dozens cookware lines, including different lines of clad stainless, nonstick, enameled cast iron, and more.

 Conair generates about $2 billion in yearly revenue and has more than 3,500 employees.
 Their headquarters are in Stamford, Connecticut.
-Most of their products are manufactured in China, including most cookware.
-One notable exception is their French Classic cookware (reviewed below), which is made in France.
+Most of their products are manufactured in China, including all cookware, except the French Classic cookware (reviewed below), which is made in France.

 back to top

-Clad stainless steel cookware is made by fusing ("cladding") two or more different metals together.
-This takes advantage of the best attributes of each metal: durable stainless steel on the outside, heat-spreading aluminum (and/or copper) on the inside.
-The combination makes for durable cookware that provides excellent heating performance.
+Fully clad stainless steel cookware is made by fusing ("cladding") two or more different metals together.
+This takes advantage of the best attributes of each metal: durable stainless steel on the outside, heat-spreading aluminum (or copper) on the inside.

-The most common clad cookware is 3 layers, or tri-ply, which has two layers of stainless that sandwich heat-spreading aluminum, as this diagram from All-Clad shows:
+The most common fully clad cookware has 3 layers, called tri-ply, with exterior layers of stainless that sandwich heat-spreading aluminum, as shown here:

 Cuisinart Cookware Review (Clad Stainless)

 Today you can also find multi-ply cookware, with 4, 5, or even 7 layers of cladding.
-Cuisinart doesn't offer a multi-ply product (that we know of), so that's all we'll say about multiple plies.
+Cuisinart offers a 5-ply line called Custom Clad 5 Ply, reviewed below.

 back to top